-Suffice to say, these visual effects that Windows developers include in their work are also taking away from would-be performance.
+Suffice to say, these visual effects that Windows developers include in their work are also taking away from the would-be performance.
 Again, you don’t know how much until you disable each one and take a look at how the operating system performs without it, but it will take away some performance nonetheless.

 How to Change your Visual Effects Settings in Advanced System Settings

-Next, have the “Visual Effects” tab selected at the top of the box, and you’ll then get the chance to choose the settings you want for having your performance and appearance features.
-The top option called “Let Windows choose what’s best for my computer” if you want to leave it the way it is now.
+3. Next, have the Visual Effects tab selected at the top of the box, and you’ll then get the chance to choose the settings you want for having your performance and appearance features.
+Choose the top option called Let Windows choose what’s best for my computer if you want to leave it the way it is now.
 It’s the default option and will turn on as many visual effects as it can after determining what it thinks your computer can handle.

-The next option down called “Adjust for best performance, ” and it turns on all of the visual effects that Windows 10 can produce, regardless of what it thinks your computer can handle without beginning to lose performance.
+4. The next option down called Adjust for best performance, and it turns on all of the visual effects that Windows 10 can produce, regardless of what it thinks your computer can handle without beginning to lose performance.

-The third option from the list is to “Adjust for best performance, ” and that’s the option you want to turn on if you don’t care about the visual effects at all.
+5. The third option from the list is to Adjust for best performance, and that’s the option you want to turn on if you don’t care about the visual effects at all.
 Using this option will turn off all of the visual effects that Windows 10 had in store for your computer.

-You can see the options in the box directly beneath it; those are the visual effects you get to choose between having on or off based on what you want to achieve.)
+You can see the options in the box directly beneath it; those are the visual effects you get to choose between having on or off based on what you want to achieve.